Food Processing Technician (Optional Co-op)

 Note 1: Co-op employment is not guaranteed by Conestoga College

 Note 2: Students who successfully complete the required three levels in-school but are unsuccessful in completing the co-op requirements, may graduate from the Food Processing Technician certificate program without the co-op endorsement.
-Refer to Section 5.10 for more information.
+Refer to Co-operative Education for more information.

 Current Program Design